MSEd

 School Graduate and Continuing Studies

-Find information about the School of Graduate and Continuing Studies' On-Campus Programs here
+Find information about the School of Graduate and Continuing Studies' Off-Campus Programs here

 Overview

 The Division of Education offers a program in the teaching of literacy leading to the Master of Science in Education (M.S.Ed.) based in Corning, NY.
-The graduate program in literacy is designed to prepare master teachers of literacy as consultants, program coordinators, specialists and classroom teachers (birth through grade 6).
-The program's emphasis is placed on the practical application of current reading approaches and strategies, materials, methodologies, goal assessment, techniques, evaluation, and professional responsibilities of the literacy teacher.
-Upon completion of the program, the student is expected to demonstrate a thorough knowledge of both developmental and remedial literacy.
+The graduate program in literacy is designed to prepare master teachers of literacy as consultants, program coordinators, specialists and classroom teachers (All Grades).
+The program is aligned with the International Literacy Association’s Standards for Literacy Professionals with regard to foundational knowledge, curriculum and instruction, assessment and evaluation, diversity and equity, learners and the learning environment, and professional learning and leadership.
+Emphasis is placed on practical application of literacy instruction and intervention for students in pre-kindergarten through grade 12.

 Mission and Objectives